BU-DiSC/NOCAP-join/README.md

 # NOCAP: Near-Optimal Correlation-Aware Partitioning Joins

-This repository contains the codebase that emulates OCAP, NOCAP, Grace Hash Join (GHJ), Sorted-Merge Join (SMJ), and Dynamic Hybrid Hash Join (DHH) and it can be also used to run the experiments for our work "NOCAP: Near-Optimal Correlation-Aware Partitioning Joins".
+This repository contains a full version of our paper (full-version-NOCAP-withappendix.pdf) and also the codebase that emulates OCAP, NOCAP, Grace Hash Join (GHJ), Sorted-Merge Join (SMJ), and Dynamic Hybrid Hash Join (DHH) and it can be also used to run the experiments for our work "NOCAP: Near-Optimal Correlation-Aware Partitioning Joins".

 <H1> Quick How-To </H1>